dtolb/v2-messaging/media/uploadMedia.md

 <aside class="alert general small">
 <p>
-You can upload files up to `65MB` and file storage is free for an unlimited number of files.
+You can upload files up to `65MB` and file storage is free for an unlimited number of files within a 48 hour retention policy.
 </p>
 </aside>